How Dark Sector Equations of State Govern Interaction Signatures: Results and Discussions

 Under the assumption of cold dark matter and a cosmological constant, the constraints on IDE models reveal consistent patterns.
 For all three interaction forms considered, the coupling parameter $\beta$ is constrained to be negative, indicating a preference for energy transfer from dark energy to dark matter at $3.2\sigma$, $2.4\sigma$, and $2.7\sigma$ confidence levels, respectively.
-This interaction systematically affects the matter density parameter, with $\Omega_{\rm m}$ elevated to $0.378^{+0.024}_{-0.024}$, $0.347^{+0.018}_{-0.018}$, and $0.359^{+0.020}_{-0.020}$ for the three coupling forms respectively, compared to the $\Lambda$CDM value of $0.3047^{+0.0075}_{-0.0075}$.
+This interaction systematically affects the matter density parameter, with $\Omega_{\rm m}$ elevated to $0.378\pm0.024$, $0.347\pm0.018$, and $0.359\pm0.020$ for the three coupling forms respectively, compared to the $\Lambda$CDM value of $0.3047\pm0.0075$.
 This systematic increase in $\Omega_{\rm m}$ is consistent with the physical picture of energy transfer from dark energy to dark matter, as the transferred energy effectively increases the present-day dark matter density.
-Meanwhile, the Hubble parameter $H_0$ shows a modest reduction relative to the non-interacting case but remains statistically consistent within uncertainties.
+We find that the constraints are dominated by BAO and SN, while adding CC, TD and GRB only slightly shifts $\beta$ toward zero and $\Omega_{\rm m}$ to lower values.
+We further find that the evidence for the interaction is weakened when using alternative SN datasets.
+Both results are detailed in Appendix~\ref{appendix:A}.